-As an educator, I enjoy meeting with students, parents, teachers, and administrators around topics that will help drive education forward.
+As an educator, I enjoy meeting and learning with students, parents, teachers, and administrators around topics that will help drive education forward.

-If you are interested, please contact me to check availability to come to your school or community to present and/or facilitate on the following topics (references are also available):
+If you are interested, please contact me to check availability to come to your school or community to present and/or facilitate on the topics below (references are also available).